damayantiazure/devsecops/Labs/Module-0-Secure-DevOps-Prerequisites.md

     ![](images/poweshell-runcommand2.png =800x)

     **The script will take about 15 minutes to execute.**
-    **If any task fails during the execution of the script, delete the newly created resource groups and run the script again**
+    **If any task fails during the execution of the script, feel free to run the script again.
+The script is able to create any missing artifacts.**
     **Script failures typically use red lettering unless you changed the CLI color scheme**

     ![](images/CreateDevOpsAcc16.png =800x)